Kaleb-cpu/cpnt201-a2/README.md

 # This is only for a test
-The cheetah lives in three main social groups
+The cheetah (Acinonyx jubatus) is a large cat native to Africa and central Iran.